Minnesota Books: The Best Books Set in the Land of 10,000 Lakes

 Book Summary

 This novel follows the friendship of five women from the 1960s through the 21st century.
-They began as neighbors, then formed a book club, but over time it becomes a lifeline for each of them as they see each other through all the seasons of life.
+They began as neighbors, then formed a book club, but over time, it became a lifeline for each of them as they saw each other through all the seasons of life.
 From the stay-at-home motherhood days to new careers, second chances, grandchildren, and all that life throws at them.
 Laughter is the glue that holds them together, even when they are mending broken hearts or shattered dreams.

 Book lovers will especially enjoy that each chapter is headed by the title of the book they read, why it was chosen, and by whom.